Migration : Indexing Changes

 Breaking changes in index definition

-Regardless the data migration strategy you have chosen you might get warnings complaining about inability to import some indexes.
-That is due to breaking changes to index definitions and require manual change.
+Regardless of the data migration strategy, you have chosen you might get warnings complaining about an inability to import some indexes.

 LoadDocument requires a second argument which is a collection name of the loaded document.

 Spatial Field Creation